See Clustergrammer2 for Latest Widget¶

 Jupyter notebooks are ideal for generating reproducible workflows and analysis.
 They are also the best way to share Clustergrammer’s interactive visualizations while providing context, analysis, and the underlying data to enable reproducibility (see Sharing with nbviewer).
 The Clustergrammer Widget enables users to easily produce interactive visualizations within a Jupyter notebook that can be shared with collaborators (using nbviewer).
 Clustergrammer-Widget can be used to visualize a matrix of data from a file or from a Pandas DataFrame (see Matrix Formats and Input/Output for more information).
 The library is free and open-source and can be found on GitHub.

 Clustergrammer has been applied to a wide variety of biological and non-biological data.
-See the Jupyter notebook examples below and Case Studies and Examples for more information:
+See the Jupyter notebook examples below and Case Studies and Tutorials for more information: